MaxHalford/prince/README.md

   <img src="images/mca_coordinates.svg" />
 </div>

 The optional parameter `row_groups` takes a list of labels for coloring the observations.
-This list must have the same lenght than the amount of observations.
+This list must have the same length than the amount of observations.
 If no list of labels is passed, then all observations are grey.

 ```python
 >>> groups = ['CAT_A']*10+['CAT_B']*9